dploeger/jekyll-revealjs/README.md

     git rm _posts/*
     mkdir _posts

-After that, add your slides into the `_posts` subdirectory in clean Markdown syntax and you're ready to go with building your presentation with Jekyll:
+After that, add your slides into the `_posts` subdirectory in clean Markdown syntax and you're ready to build your presentation with Jekyll:

     jekyll build